Building a Garage and Driveway Paving

-- Laying wooden forms around the area and anchoring with stakes to ensure that when you are pouring the concrete that it doesn’t spill outside the area.
+- Laying wooden forms around the area and anchoring them with stakes to ensure that when you are pouring the concrete it doesn’t spill outside the area.

 - Firming up the soil and the gravel with sand and an essential filler.
 Adding a thin layer of gravel guarantees thickness to the base.

 - Using a small plate compactor you compact the soil and gravel.